 Neil has held research, advisory, and teaching roles relevant to government, business, and non-profit sector collaboration.
 As Executive Director of The Intersector Project, Neil supports organizational strategy, research initiatives, partnership development and leads external engagements with organizations that share an interest in cross-sector collaboration.
-He is also an Adjunct Assistant Professor at the NYU Wagner Graduate School of Public Service, a member of The World Economic Forum community as a Global Shaper, and serves as President of the Concordia Public-Private Partnership Index Task Force.
-Neil previously worked as a Project Coordinator and Senior Research Assistant to the York University Community Finance Project where he coordinated a research team to assess the accessibility of local financial services, developed publicly available self-assessment resources, and outlined a framework for social performance assessment to support impact evaluation.
-Neil also worked as a Principal Researcher for the Social Investment Organization of Canada where he collected, organized, and analyzed environmental, social, and governance data from asset management firms to evaluate the state of responsible investment in Canada.
+He is also an Adjunct Assistant Professor at the NYU Wagner Graduate School of Public Service, Associate Editor of the Praxis Section for the Annual Review of Social Partnerships, a member of The World Economic Forum community as a Global Shaper, and a member of the Concordia Public-Private Partnership Index Task Force.
+Neil previously worked as a Project Coordinator and Senior Research Assistant to the York University Community Finance Project and as a Principal Researcher for the Social Investment Organization of Canada.
 Neil studied finance and philosophy at York University in Toronto, Canada and graduated with an Honors Bachelor in Administrative Studies and a Certificate in Practical Ethics.

 Jacquelyn joined The Intersector Project in June 2014 and now serves as Communications Director, where she drives communications strategies that advance the organization’s mission of empowering leaders to tackle society’s complex problems through intersector collaboration.
 Before joining The Intersector Project, Jacquelyn spent seven years working in the public and nonprofit sectors.
 A native of New Orleans, she was Director of Communications for the New Orleans City Council President, Director of Communications for the Council President’s successful 2010 re-election campaign, and a key player on Louisiana State University’s External Affairs team.
 Trained as a journalist, Jacquelyn is a passionate believer in the power of compelling storytelling to move the needle on complex social and environmental issues.
 Jacquelyn holds a B.A. in Mass Communication and an M.A. in Mass Media and Public Affairs from LSU’s Manship School of Mass Communication.
 She is co-author of several articles exploring the history of the American press and co-editor of Journalism of the Highest Realm, a memoir of pioneering Chicago Daily News correspondent Ed Price Bell.